Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Method

 \subsection{Contrastive Debiasing without Bias-free Data via Bias-transformed Views}

-Motivated by the findings of Section~\ref{subsection:biased_gan}, we propose to use the biased translation model to transform an image to have different biases of other classes and integrate it with the contrastive learning framework.
-By comparing the diverse biased views generated with the transformation function, the contrastive loss encourages the encoder to learn representations invariant to bias transformations without distinguishing any bias-free data.
+Motivated by the findings of Section~\ref{Sec:Bias}, we propose a novel debiasing method referred to as Contrastive Debiasing via Generative Bias-transformation (CDvG).
+The method employs the biased translation model to transform an image to have different biases corresponding to other classes and integrates it with the contrastive learning framework.
+The contrastive loss is employed to encourage the learning of bias-invariant representations without the need for explicitly identifying bias-free data.
+The bias-transformed views are contrasted against each other to attenuate the bias while effectively learning the features that are relevant to the task.
+The whole process is outlined in the following paragraphs and summarized in Algorithm \ref{alg_1}.

-Contrastive learning is a self-supervised learning method proven to learn representations substantially beneficial to numerous downstream tasks, achieving state-of-the-art performance~\cite{simclr, moco_v2, byol, simsiam}.
-A representative work~\cite{simclr} defines the contrastive prediction task in two steps: a) augmenting two views from the same image by strong data augmentations~\cite{aug_vision_1, aug_vision_2, aug_vision_3} and b) maximizing agreement between the augmented views on the latent space by employing the contrastive loss~\cite{infonce} to capture core features of the image.
-In the process of maximizing the agreement between the augmented views, the encoder discards the deviating features between the views and learns transformation-invariant representations.
-For example, using color distortion methods such as \textit{color jitter} and \textit{gray scale} in the augmentation step encourages the encoder to learn color-invariant representations.

-From the observation in Section~\ref{subsection:biased_gan} that generator $G$ learns biases as representative characteristics of the domain rather than task-related features, we adopt StarGAN, the most widespread image-to-image translation model, to learn the bias transformation.
-Note that other multi-class domain translation models can also be adopted.

-First, we train StarGAN on a biased dataset to acquire the bias-transformation generator $G$.
-It is worth noting that we do not need bias-free samples at hand in this process.
-With, $G$, we translate an input image $x$ with a target label $y'$ to obtain a bias-transformed view $x' = G(x, y')$, where $y'$ is uniformly sampled for every iteration to generate views with diverse biases.
+First, we train StarGAN on a given biased training dataset to obtain the bias-transformation generator $G$.
+The bias-transformation generator $G$ is then utilized to generate diverse bias-transformed views $x' = G(x, y')$ of an input image $x$ with a target label $y'$, where $y'$ is uniformly sampled for every iteration (Step 1 of the whole framework in Figure \ref{fig:main}, Line 4 and 5 in Alg. \ref{alg_1}).
+Bias-translation with $G$ is only applied during training, not in the testing phase, due to the distribution shifts.